-Pre-proposals will be reviewed by a committee consisting of MAISRC’s scientific director, two members of MAISRC’s Advisory Board, and two technical reviewers.
+Pre-proposals will be reviewed by a committee consisting of MAISRC’s Director, two members of MAISRC’s Advisory Board, and two technical reviewers.
 Evaluation will be based on degree the pre-proposal fits research priorities, likelihood the research project will result in important new information useful for solving AIS problems in Minnesota, and demonstrated capacity of the collaboration to perform the proposed research.
 Demonstrated support from end users of the research and ability to leverage additional funding will also be considered.

 For UMN proposals: Please do not submit through SPA.
 We recommend, however, that you discuss your pre-proposal with your finance team, department head, and others who would eventually need to approve your proposal so that we can avoid problems down the road if you are invited to submit a full proposal.